Ferada/distlisp/doc/distlisp.md

 At the moment, there are two demos taken and rewritten from the book Programming Erlang to test signal handling, linking and process death.

-Test using multiple machines will be supplied, but have to be started manually.
+Tests using multiple machines will be supplied, but have to be started manually.